chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/test.md

 ## “But does it look right?”

 Unfortunately, the aforementioned testing methods alone aren’t enough to prevent UI bugs.
 UIs are tricky to test because design is subjective and nuanced.
 Manual tests are, well, manual.
-Snapshot tests trigger too many false positives when used for UI.
-Pixel-level unit tests are poor value.
+When used for UI, snapshot tests trigger too many false positives, and pixel-level unit tests are of poor value.
 A complete Storybook testing strategy also includes visual regression tests.

 ## Visual testing for Storybook

 Visual regression tests, also called visual tests, are designed to catch changes in appearance.
 They work by capturing screenshots of every story and comparing them commit-to-commit to surface changes.
-This is perfect for verifying graphical elements like layout, color, size, and contrast.
+It's perfect for verifying graphical elements like layout, color, size, and contrast.

 <video autoPlay muted playsInline loop style="width:480px; margin: 0 auto;">
   <source